NOTE: Only Company Administrators and Team Managers can create Tournaments.

 After choosing the tournament languages, you'll be able to select the Total Number of Challenges your tournament will have.

-Depending on the languages chosen, the total number of challenges can vary.
+Depending on the languages chosen, the total number of challenges and missions can vary.
 This helps keep things fair for players in mixed language tournaments.

 Click Advanced Settings to reveal more configuration options.